cymen/literate-jasmine/README.md

 Which is then uses the Jasmine `describe`, `it` and `beforeEach` to setup the tests and then run them.

 **Note that there is a convention -- a hard rule that there will be a top header (top describe), one or more headers below that (describes) and one or more header below each of those (it blocks).***

 ![screen shot of convention](convention.png)

+This hard limitation makes sense:
+* forces documentation to be simple
+* nested describes indicate that extracted some code to helper functions is probably a sensible solution instead of adding more nesting
+* easier to parse both as a human and as a computer
+* keeps everything simple

 `literate-jasmine README.md`